-Modern is an editor-at-large for The Immanent Frame.
+Modern is a former editor-at-large for The Immanent Frame.
 He was also co-curator of Frequencies: A Collaborative Genealogy of Spirituality and is currently co-editor of Class 200: New Studies in Religion (both with Kathryn Lofton).

 Read an interview with Modern here.

 Listen to an interview with Modern here.